webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-data-communication.md

 {{<expand "Question: Do messages arrive in the order they were sent?">}}
 *Short Answer:*

 By default, Yes.
-Optionally, you could disable it to receive messages as it arrives.
+Optionally, you can disable ordered transmission to receive messages as they arrive.

 *Related sections for more details:*
 * [Data Channel API](#data-channel-api)
 * [SCTP](#sctp)
 {{</expand>}}

-{{<expand "Question: When do you use unordered delivery option?">}}
+{{<expand "Question: When should you use unordered delivery?">}}
 *Short Answer:*

 When newer information obsoletes the old such as positional information of an